-Brent Bolte enters his 14th season on the Bemidji State coaching staff and his 11th as a full-time assistant coach.
-After spending three seasons on the staff, Bolte received a promotion to full-time assistant coach in August 2003.
-He was named Co-Defensive Coordinator in 2005 and since has helped mastermind one of the best defenses in the nation.
+Brent Bolte enters his 20th season on the Bemidji State coaching staff in 2019 and was named head coach in July 2017 after 14 as a full-time assistant coach.
+Three seasons after his initial start with BSU in 2000, Bolte received a promotion to full-time assistant coach in August 2003.
+He was named Co-Defensive Coordinator in 2004 and since has helped mastermind one of the best defenses in the nation.

-The Gang Green defense has been a regular in the NCAA rankings since Bolte began his coordinator duties.
+The Gang Green defense has been a regular in the NCAA rankings since Bolte began his coordinator duties at BSU.
 The team has finished in the top seven nationally in rush defense three times, including leading the country in 2006, and top-20 five times.
-In the last seven seasons, the Beavers have finished in the top 20 in total defense on four occasions: 2006 (16th), 2009 (14th), 2010 (18th) and 2012 (15th).
+In the last 13 seasons, the Beavers have finished in the top 20 in total defense on four occasions: 2006 (16th), 2009 (14th), 2010 (18th), and 2012 (15th).
 The 2011 version of the Gang Green defense held its opponents to 16.0 points per game to rank No. 3 in the nation.

-Last season, the Beavers finished second in the NSIC in total defense (295.6 yards allowed per game), rushing defense (102.8 yards allowed per game) and scoring defense (18.7 points allowed per game), while they closed 2012 15th nationally in total defense, rushing defense and 18th in scoring defense.
-In addition, Cory Crosby earned All-NSIC First Team and Daktronics All-Central Region First Team honors, while freshman Connor Quinn was named All-NSIC as a second team member after he ended the season first in tackles among the NSIC’s freshmen linebackers.
+In 2012, the Beavers finished second in the NSIC in total defense (295.6 yards allowed per game), rushing defense (102.8 yards allowed per game) and scoring defense (18.7 points allowed per game), while they closed 2012 15th nationally in total defense, rushing defense and 18th in scoring defense.
+In addition, Cory Crosby earned All-NSIC First Team and Daktronics All-Central Region First Team honors, while freshman Connor Quinn was named All-NSIC as a second-team member after he ended the season first in tackles among the NSIC’s freshmen linebackers.

 The success and talent level of the linebackers under Bolte jumped to another level with Jake Anderson.
 An All-NSIC Second Team pick in 2008, Anderson earned All-NSIC First Team accolades in 2009 followed by first-team all-region honors that led to a spot on two different All-America teams (Daktronics and Don Hansen’s Football Gazette).